 General Record Retention Guidelines

-While each state has different requirements for how long healthcare practitioners should keep certain records, there are federal guidelines that can be found in the Federal Register.
+Each state has different requirements for how long healthcare practitioners should keep certain records.

 At your organization, you must create and document a record retention schedule and set up your record management procedures to streamline retention and quick disposal efforts.